mbellehumeur/OHIF-FHIR/README.md

 ```
 The response in this case is a JSON object containing the context information.

+### Medplum hub
+To work with the Medplum FHIRcast hub,  create a client id and secret in the 'Project' section of the Medplum app portal under the 'clients' tab.
+Use 'client_credentials' for the oauth2 authentification type and configure those in the environment variables (client_id, client_secret) of the OHIF project.

+### Philips hub
+The Philips hub ...

 ### PowerCast connector
 The PowerCast connector is  a utility of the Nuance PsOne reporting client.
 It runs on Windows PC and provides a local endpoint for discovery and login.
 It can launch the PsOne client and also provide the FHIRcast topic.
 Specifications are here: